 Scheduling of Special Family Law Chambers Applications

-Court of Queen’s Bench “Family Law Practice Note #2”, eff.
-March 1, 2011 states, in part, that any family law chambers application that will take longer than 20 minutes (but less than 60 minutes) should be set down for hearing as a “special family law chambers" application.
+Court of Queen’s Bench “Family Law Practice Note #2”, effective October 1, 2015 states, in part, that any family law chambers application that will take longer than 20 minutes (but less than 60 minutes) should be set down for hearing as a “special family law chambers" application.
 Booking an application must be done through the clerk's office, either in person or by telephone.

-To adjourn a 20-60 minute "family law special chambers" application that is scheduled to be heard in Edmonton, please call (780)643-1137 to speak with a Judicial clerk, who will ensure compliance with QB "Family Law Practice Note #2, eff.
-March 1, 2011".
+To adjourn a 20-60 minute "family law special chambers" application that is scheduled to be heard in Edmonton, please call (780)643-1137 to speak with a Judicial clerk, who will ensure compliance with QB "Family Law Practice Note #2, effective October 1, 2015".

-PLEASE keep in mind that there may be periods of time when only two (2) matters will be scheduled, depending on availability of Justices.
+Please keep in mind that there may be periods of time when only two (2) matters will be scheduled, depending on availability of Justices.
 Every effort is made to accommodate all matters; however, there may be instances when it is not possible for all matters to proceed, and it would be prudent to check online availability on a regular basis, especially before agreeing on a date with opposing counsel.
 The link further down this webpage opens a .pdf file that will display available hearing dates for the 20-60 minute “special family law chambers" applications being heard in Edmonton.
-To view the .pdf file showing available hearing dates, you will require .pdf-reading software such as Adobe Reader or Foxit, and can download it for free at www.adobe.com or www.foxitsoftware.com

 The preferred practice will be that counsel, counsel’s legal staff or a self-represented applicant (if such is the case) will review the dates that are available for booking an application before calling the clerks’ office.
-Once you have decided on a date that you wish to book (or adjourn to), please call the clerks’ office (at 780-643-1137) to speak with court staff who can book a date for your application; if the clerk is busy with someone else, do not hang up.
+Once you have agreed on a date with the other party (must be consented to), that you wish to book (or adjourn to), please call the clerks’ office (at 780-643-1137) to speak with court staff who can book a date for your application; if the clerk is busy with someone else, do not hang up.
 Your call will be taken in the order that it is received.

 When you call to book a hearing date, you will be asked to provide:

-If you provide a current email address at the time of booking your application, the clerk will promptly email you a document entitled “Deadlines Sheet”, which specifies filing deadline dates prescribed by paragraph 15 of “Family Law Practice Note #2, eff.
-March 1, 2011” for material that will be filed with the Court.
+You can find your filing deadlines below in the document entitled “PN #2 Deadline Dates”, which specifies filing deadline dates prescribed in “Family Law Practice Note #2, effective October 1, 2015” for material that will be filed with the Court.

-PLEASE NOTE: Once your application is booked on the FLS Calendar, you must file your application documents with the FLS clerks' office as soon as possible (but no later than deadline #1 shown in the "Deadlines Sheet" that will be emailed to you), in order to secure your application hearing date.
+PLEASE NOTE: Once your application is booked on the FLS Calendar, you must file your application documents with the FLS clerks' office as soon as possible (but no later than deadline #1 shown in the “PN #2 Deadline Dates", in order to secure your application hearing date.